Human-first CX

 The 2026 data shows it plainly.

 That 8% number is the real story.
-Brands aren’t achieving deflection at scale.
-They’re shipping it, measuring it, and realizing the promise doesn’t match the practice.
+Brands are not achieving deflection equally across the inbox.
+They are shipping it, measuring it, and realizing the promise does not match the practice on the hardest tickets.

 The three moves teams are making